 Advice: Hire for Traits, Not Credentials

-The key things I look for in new hires are their ability to problem solve and their intellectual curiosity.
+The key things I look for in new hires are their ability to problem-solve and their intellectual curiosity.
 We can teach them accounting, but those natural traits are instinctive.
 I once hired someone for a revenue role a couple of jobs back, and his degree was in psychology.
 He had done some work in accounting and revenue, but he had the ability to analyze a problem independently and come back with options and solutions that could directly tackle that problem.
 That’s the thing I look for more than if they came from a great school.
 Sometimes, people with these traits do have public accounting backgrounds, but it’s their innate talents that really make them a great hire.
 Certainly, it was a risk to hire someone without an accounting education, but it was the best choice for our team.

-Trend #2: New Accounting Guidelines
+Trend #2: Digital Accounting Standards

 Advice: Standardize Your Processes